SupremeCommanderMaps/SurvivalVersus/README.md

 * Place the directory into `Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\Maps`

+## New in version 5.13

+Under development

+* Building a paragon will now result in your enemy bot building one as well.
+Better have AA ready!

 ## New in version 5.12

 Released on 2018-08-15